BoiseStatePlanetary/susie/readme.md

 With times NOT corrected for barycentric light travel times and no observatory coordinates given:
     `timing_data = TimingData('jd', epochs, mid_times, mid_time_errs, tra_or_occ=tra_or_occs, object_ra=97.64, object_dec=29.67)`

 There are many different ways to import your data, and you can use any mix of options mentioned above.
 Ideally, include as much information as you can.
+More examples are included on our [ReadTheDocs page](https://susie.readthedocs.io/en/latest).

 ### Instantiate Ephemeris
 Now, we can instantiate our Ephemeris class using our TimingData object and perform some function calls.